rberenguel/goita/README.md

 - [x] Paste images from the clipboard: press `v` and then click somewhere.
   - The pasted image is draggable.
   - The pasted image can be deleted by pressing backspace (like any other element after selection).
+  - `Ctrl + scrollwheel` over a pasted image resizes it.
 - [x] Paste HTML text from the clipboard: press `v` and then click somewhere.
   - The pasted text is draggable.
   - The pasted text is contenteditable.